bviktor/azupload/readme.md

 ### Does it work on Linux or OS X?

-Unfortunately Mono doesn't seem to support Azure (it needs the *Microsoft.WindowsAzure.Storage* assembly) so I'm afraid no. But if you somehow get it to work, let me know please!
+The Java version does!
+Unfortunately Mono doesn't seem to support Azure (it needs the *Microsoft.WindowsAzure.Storage* assembly) so the C# version is Windows-only for now.